-When I hear the word ‘book’, a picture of a sequence of letters springs to mind.
-However, I’ve read a few books in recent years that make use of additional mediums to help convey the message of the story.
+When I hear the word ‘book’, a picture of a sequence of letters on a page springs to mind.
+However, I’ve read a few books in recent years that make use of additional media to help convey the message of the story.
 Those can be called mixed-media books, since visual elements accompany the more traditional text.
-These extra elements can be either relevant documents, changes in the design of the page or the text, or a piece of artwork.
+These extra elements can be either relevant documents, changes in the design of the page and text, or a piece of artwork.

-One of the types of mixed-media books has traditional text as the main medium, but also includes letters, emails, webpages, social network status, conversations on online forums or interviews.
+One type of mixed-media books consists of traditional text as the main medium, but also includes letters, emails, webpages, social network status, conversations on online forums or interviews.
 These can either be used to show what the characters are reading or as direct information to the reader.
-Throughout the decades many books have featured letters, for example, although graphic elements were not always used to visually set them apart.
+Throughout the decades, many books have featured letters, for example, although graphic elements were not always used to visually set them apart.
 So, those novels don’t really look like mixed-media books.

 While I really liked some of the mixed-media books I read, others I had mixed feelings about.
 Nevertheless, the problems I had with The Power and The Shock of the Fall aren’t related with them featuring visual elements accompanying the traditional text.
 So, I certainly want to read more mixed-media books in the future.

 Do you have any recommendations?
 Tell me in the comments!